 - Battery-powered or hand-crank radio

-- One-week supply of medications
+- One-week supply of medications and medical supplies

 - Personal hygiene items

 Consider storing copies of important documents in your emergency kit, the Red Cross says.
 Those may include paperwork showing proof of address, the deed to your home, birth certificates, passports and insurance policies.

 You may want to create a separate emergency kit for your pets, says Ready.gov.
 The kit should include essentials like at least three days' worth of food and water for each pet, medications, first aid supplies, toys and a photo of you with your pet, which may help if you become separated.
 Consider some additional emergency preparation for your pets, like the suggestion from Ready.gov of having a friend or family member outside of the area you live who would be willing to let you and your pet stay with them.